 Unfortunately, letting any CT home foreclose is simply the beginning of a new and larger set of problems.

-- Foreclosure in CT can take several years right now to complete – during which your credit will be completely ruined by multiple missed payments, and you will spend years dodging collection calls and workout efforts from your lender.
+- Foreclosure in CT can take over a year to complete – during which your credit will be completely ruined by multiple missed payments, and you may spend years dodging collection calls and workout efforts from your lender.
 As Connecticut’s leading short sale expert, I frequently have clients come to me after they have spent years waiting for a foreclosure to happen and it simply has not, and they are exhausted and just want to get rid of the property.
 Foreclosure provides no quick solutions.

 - Connecticut is a recourse state.
 This means that once a foreclosure is complete, you still owe the money anyway!
 The lender has the right to pursue you for their losses – making the foreclosure simply the beginning of your next set of debt problems.
 Deficiency judgments are very much legal in Connecticut.